Spica-Vir/Spica-Vir.github.io/_posts/2022-01-11-Connect to the Imperial Cluster.md

 Note: There is a CRYSTAL14 module in the list.
 For users in NMH's group, the latest CRYSTAL edition is available, so do not use that module.

+## Status
+The current status of imperial cluster can be inspected by [RCS status page](https://status.rcs.imperial.ac.uk/d/u0zkcYQ7z/rcs-status?orgId=2&refresh=1m).

+## Compilation and Parallelization
+It is suggested to use the compilers and MPI available on CX1 if the you want to compile any code, as they are tuned according to the architecture to get the optimal performance.
+The [Easy Build](https://icl-rcs-user-guide.readthedocs.io/en/latest/hpc/applications/easybuild/) tool packages is available on CX1 by running `module load tools/dev`.
+The efficiency issue has been encountered before when I tried to use a self compiled OpenMPI.

 # CX1 vs. CX2

 ## New Job partition guide

 The new job partition guide is released in April 2022, which makes the old CX1/CX2 job partitions degenerate.
-For the new job sizing guide, refer to [Wiki Page](https://wiki.imperial.ac.uk/display/HPC/New+Job+sizing+guidance).
+For the new job sizing guide, refer to [Wiki Page](https://icl-rcs-user-guide.readthedocs.io/en/latest/hpc/queues/job-sizing-guidance/).
 The command `availability` is still useful to check the availability of resources.

 Note that the new job sizing scheme increases its flexibility, which is especially friendly for smaller, array-like jobs, at the price of increased inter-node communication cost (My own understanding, although received some agreements, not from my supervisor).
 To improve the efficiency of large jobs, increasing the number of processors per node rather than increasing the number of nodes is recommended.
 See [Structure and usage of clusters](https://spica-vir.github.io/posts/Structure-and-usage-of-clusters/) for more information.